vinorodrigues/bootstrap-dark/README.md

 * RWD is more than stylesheets and media queries - it takes a paradigm shift in thinking: from (just) content to content flow.
 * Mobile first is more than just making your website visible - it's a deep thinking of bandwidth and functionality.
 With considerations for image compression, lightweight (JavaScript) libraries and possible state-less connectivity (as mobiles can go in and out of connectivity at random times).

 Even those who do adopt these philosophies find it does not work for them all the time - mostly because they forgot, or don't know, about that additional thinking required to make RWD work.
 The other challenge is that RWD *(and it's after-thoughts)*  is relatively technical and requires both efficient coding and great design to implement correctly - either as teams or in the rare case, and if you can find them, a web developer that is both good and code and design.
-It's not uncommon for a Marketing department to grab an SVG export straight out AI and publish it on a website *(for example, a logo file 785,189b in size)*, whereas a coder applying compression techniques would get the same file 0.24% of the original size! *(Yes, that's a "." (dot) in front of the "24", or 1,863b in size.)*  In the case of a single file this is neither here or there as mobile bandwidth can process 1Mb rather quickly - but if this is that same non-thinking&sup1; being applied to, say, 100 images on one page, makes for a very sluggish and slow mobile web experience.
+It's not uncommon for a Marketing department to grab an SVG export straight out AI and publish it on a website *(for example, a logo file 785,189b in size)*, whereas a coder applying compression techniques would get the same file 0.24% of the original size! *(Yes, that's a "." (decimal) in front of the "24", or 1,863b in size.)*  In the case of a single file this is neither here or there as mobile bandwidth can process 1Mb rather quickly - but if this is that same non-thinking&sup1; being applied to, say, 100 images on one page, makes for a very sluggish and slow mobile web experience.

 Dark mode adds another layer to the coding / UX / design thinking: *how should the website look in alternative color combinations?*